adupays/me/README.md

-# Portfolio | Amandine Dupays - Front-end developer
+# Amandine Dupays - Front-end developer

 This repository contains my portfolio.
 You can see it at http://www.amandinedupays.com.